hw538/cfDNAPro/README.md

 ## Which R version to use?
 As of 11 Jan 2025, some R package dependencies have not been able to support R version 4.4 yet.
 Please try R version 4.2 or 4.3 instead.
+When installing cfDNAPro, big dependencies will be downloaded, e.g., BSgenome.Hsapiens.NCBI.GRCh38, BSgenome.Hsapiens.UCSC.hg19, BSgenome.Hsapiens.UCSC.hg38,
+please set the timeout parameter by executing the following command in R console: `options(timeout = 300)  # Set timeout to 5 minutes (default is 60s)`

 ## Declaration
 cfDNAPro is designed for research only.